laul7klau/kubernetes-aws/README.md

    ``wget https://raw.githubusercontent.com/laul7klau/kubernetes-aws/main/kube-cluster.yaml``
 2. Create the cluster by entering:
    ``eksctl create cluster -f kube-cluster.yaml``
-3. Set up the kubernetes dashboard.
-   - chmod u+x setup-dashboard.sh
-   - ./setup-dashboard.sh
-   - Access the dashboard using the link and token from the output of the script.

 The cluster creation process on AWS will typically take 25-30mins.

+**OPTIONAL**:
+Set up the kubernetes dashboard.
+   1. chmod u+x setup-dashboard.sh
+   2. ./setup-dashboard.sh
+   3. Access the dashboard using the link and token from the output of the script.

 ## Verification:
 The following Kubernetes objects are created by the default kube-cluster.yaml
 - 1 Kubernetes cluster.